jf-swain/birdoffice-ecommerce/README.md

 ## Live

-production has been done [here](http://birdoffice-ecommerce.swain-creative.com/) in order to facilitate your review
+Production has been done [here](http://birdoffice-ecommerce.swain-creative.com/) in order to facilitate your review

-### Installing
+## Installing

 Cloning the repo or download it